RichDeto/geouy/README.md

 [geobr](https://github.com/ipeaGIT/geobr) and
 [chilemapas](https://github.com/pachamaltese/chilemapas)

-This walk on the shoulders of giants, allows this package focused on this small country (my beautiful Uruguay), to have its own particularities although it tries to fit especially to `geobr` in its structure and with a view to complementing `ech`.
+This walk on the shoulders of giants, allows this package focused on this small country (my beautiful Uruguay), to have its own particularities although it tries to fit especially to [geobr](https://github.com/ipeaGIT/geobr) in its structure and with a view to complementing [ech](https://github.com/calcita/ech).